Error analysis for a statistical finite element method: Statistical finite element methods

-In the error analysis of finite element methods it is typical to express the bounds as functions of the mesh size instead of the number of elements as we have done in \Cref{assumption:fe-error}.
-However, in this article our focus is on the statistical component of the statFEM approach and we do not wish to introduce the machinery that is necessary for presenting the standard finite element error estimates.
-For these estimates we refer to \citet{BrennerScott2008} and \citet{lord2014introduction}.
-For example, in absence of numerical integration errors, the rate in \Cref{assumption:fe-error} is $q = 2$ for Poisson's equation on a univariate domain if $\phi_i$ are the piecewise linear finite elements on a quasi-uniform grid~\citep[Chapter~0]{BrennerScott2008} and $K$ and $m$ are sufficiently smooth.
-An additional motivation for using such a generic assumption is the presence of integral approximations, such as that in~\eqref{eq:kernel-integral-approximation}.
+One should expect that $q_2 \leq q_1$ because the approximation to the covariance $K_u$ is obtained via two-fold finite element approximation.
+In the error analysis of finite element methods it is typical to express error estimates in terms of a characteristic simplex size defined as

+instead of the number of elements as we have done in \Cref{assumption:fe-error}.
+If the mesh is quasi-uniform, in that $h$ tends to zero as \smash{$n_\FE^{-1/d}$}, rates expressed in terms of $h$ are easily converted to rates in terms of $n_\FE$.
+Our focus is on the statistical component of the statFEM approach and we do not wish to introduce the machinery that is necessary for precise presentation of estimates on the error of finite elements in the uniform norm.
+Under certain regularity assumptions one can show that piecewise linear finite elements (see Section~\ref{sec:fe} and Fig.\@~\ref{fig:finite-elements}) for Poisson's equation $-\Delta u = f$ in dimension $d$ converge with the rate \smash{$h^2 \lvert \ln h \rvert$} in the uniform norm, which translates to the rate \smash{$n_\FE^{-2/d} \ln n$} in the quasi-uniform case~\citep{Nitsche1977}.
+See~\citep{SchatzWahlbin1977, SchatzWahlbin1978, SchatzWahlbin1995} for additional estimates in the uniform norm.
+For more casual introductions to error estimates we refer to \citep{BrennerScott2008, lord2014introduction}.
+An additional motivation for \Cref{assumption:fe-error} is the presence of integral approximations, such as that in~\eqref{eq:kernel-integral-approximation}, which are not incorporated into many of the existing error estimates for finite elements.

-\subsection{The Discrepancy Term}
+\subsection{The discrepancy term}